M-luthra07/-RoadSight-lane-detection-dashboard-/README.md

-#🚘 Lane Detection Dashboard
+# 🚘 Lane Detection Dashboard
 A simple Flask-based web application for lane detection in images and videos using OpenCV.
 Users can upload images or videos, and the app processes them to display lane-marked output.

-⭐ Features
+## ⭐ Features
-Upload images and detect road lanes
+-Upload images and detect road lanes
-Upload videos and process them frame-by-frame
+-Upload videos and process them frame-by-frame
-Clean visual dashboard for input/output results
-Hough Transform-based lane detection pipeline
+-Clean visual dashboard for input/output results -Hough Transform-based lane detection pipeline
-Works locally in any Python environment
+-Works locally in any Python environment

 📸 Demo
 Image Processing